-As of December 31, 2012, we had originated \$2.31 billion of funded debt and equity investments.
-Our portfolio totaled \$1.58 billion at fair value and was comprised of 92 investments, 82 of which were in operating companies and 10 of which were in private equity funds.
-The 10 investments in private equity funds represented less than 1% of the fair value of our assets at December 31, 2012.
-The 76 debt investments in our portfolio as of December 31, 2012 had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.94x calculated at the time of origination of the investment.
-The weighted average annual yield of our debt investments as of December 31, 2012 was approximately 12.0%, of which 11.0% represented cash payments and 1.0% represented payment-in-kind, or PIK, interest and other non-cash items.
-As of December 31, 2012, we had stopped accruing PIK interest on two investments.
+As of September 30, 2012, we had originated \$1.91 billion of funded debt and equity investments.
+Our portfolio totaled \$1.29 billion at fair value and was comprised of 78 investments, 69 of which were in operating companies and 9 of which were in private equity funds.
+The 9 investments in private equity funds represented less than 1% of the fair value of our assets at September 30, 2012.
+The 63 debt investments in our portfolio as of September 30, 2012 had a weighted average debt to EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) multiple of 3.73x calculated at the time of origination of the investment.
+The weighted average annual yield of our debt investments as of September 30, 2012 was approximately 12.0%, of which 11.0% represented cash payments and 1.0% represented payment-in-kind, or PIK, interest and other non-cash items.
+As of September 30, 2012, we had stopped accruing cash interest, PIK interest and/or OID on one investment.

-Our investments generally range in size from \$10 million to \$100 million and are principally in the form of first lien, second lien and subordinated debt investments, which may also include an equity component.
+Our investments generally range in size from \$5 million to \$75 million and are principally in the form of first lien, second lien and subordinated debt investments, which may also include an equity component.
 We invest in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
-As of December 31, 2012, 56.7% of our debt portfolio at fair value consisted of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
 Although our focus could change, we are currently focusing our origination efforts on a prudent mix of first lien, second lien and subordinated loans which we believe will provide superior risk-adjusted returns while maintaining adequate credit protection.
-As of December 31, 2012, 77.48.% of our portfolio at fair value consisted of debt investments that were secured by first or second priority liens on the assets of our portfolio companies.
-Moreover, we held equity investments consisting of common stock, preferred stock or other equity interests in 35 out of our 92 portfolio companies as of December 31, 2012.
+As of September 30, 2012, 80.4% of our portfolio at fair value consisted of debt investments that were secured by first or second priority liens on the assets of our portfolio companies.
+Moreover, we held equity investments consisting of common stock, preferred stock or other equity interests in 33 out of our 78 portfolio companies as of September 30, 2012.